cskr/grasshopper/README.md

 A simple MVC framework for web applications built on [node.JS](http://nodejs.org/).
 Follow the [instructions to install node.JS](http://nodejs.org/#download).
 Join the [mailing list](http://groups.google.com/group/mvcjs) for further help and feedback.

+This framework is licensed under the terms of [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Hello World
 -----------